 Many vegans prefer consuming blue agave because those who prefer vegan diets don’t always buy honey due to personal philosophy on the labor of bees.
 Still, the comparison between honey and agave is an interesting one.

 A good argument can be made in both being of equal value, even though how each is processed makes the difference in their nutrition levels.

 Part of the appeal with blue agave is it has a lower glycemic index compared to organic honeys.
 Many diabetics turn to agave for this reason.
 Overall, it has fairly high fructose content, something that requires careful balance if you’re watching your sugar intake.

 On the glucose end, it’s not quite so high with agave, though it depends on how it’s processed.
 It only has 60 calories, which is about equal to raw honey.
 Interestingly enough, granulated sugar is a little lower in caloric level.

 What matters above the health aspects of agave is how it tastes.

 What Does Agave Taste Like Compared to Raw Honey?

-Most people describe agave as tasting sweeter than sugar, giving it major appeal for use in recipes and libations.
+Most people describe blue agave as tasting sweeter than sugar, giving it major appeal for use in recipes and libations.